Its-Yayo/its-yayo.github.io/_posts/2023-10-01-How-I-Learned-Flask-In-2-Days-.md

     sys.exit(0)
 ```

 Now's done!
 This will deploy a local server running on port 5000 by default.
 However, you can specify it with the ```port=""``` arg.
 Note that once you finish running, you must press ctrl+c to kill the process.
-I have TOC, I mind if I keep a server listening on any port lmao.
+I have OCD, I mind if I keep a server listening on any port lmao.

 ## Conclusion